shawalbaig/CMPG-323-Project-5---32247192-/README.md

 <br />
 <br />
 ## Reference list.
-<br /> The reference list is present in the
+<br /> The reference list is present in the Reference List Project 5 smbBaig_32247192.docx file.